Simon Langley-Evans: Career

-In addition to publishing more than 150 papers in scientific journals and has contributed to several books on early life programming as editor and author, Langley-Evans is the author of an academic textbook entitled Nutrition, Health and Disease: A Lifespan Approach, of which the third edition was published in 2021, and is the editor-in-chief of the Journal of Human Nutrition and Dietetics.
+In addition to publishing more than 150 papers in scientific journals and has contributed to several books on early life programming as editor and author, Langley-Evans is the author of an academic textbook entitled Nutrition, Health and Disease: A Lifespan Approach, of which the third edition was published in 2021, and was the longest-serving editor-in-chief of the Journal of Human Nutrition and Dietetics between 2012 and 2023.
 Outreach work to further understanding of nutrition science has included participation in I'm A Scientist Get Me Out Of Here and provision of specialist advice for a children's book.
+Langley-Evans is also the author of a number of works of fiction, including a novel and other works published under the name of S.C.
+Langley.